How To Create A Report in Access Using SQL Query

 Finally change the page header labels’ descriptions as shown bellow.
 To see the report just select preview the report from the top left button and if required adjust the margins or report layout from the Page Setup tab.

 Now let’s add a conditional formatting so negative variations can be marked in yellow and the report can be more informative.
 Once again put the report in design mode and multi-select the variation detail fields as presented below

 Once selected, click the Conditional Formatting button and the Conditional Formatting window opens.
 Remember we will be adding conditional formatting to all selected controls

 Choose the first option from the top list and put all values as follows in the next image

 The rule being implemented will apply the defined format if the value present in the text box is less than zero.
 The format can be any we will only change the text box color to yellow.
 Select the color, click ok and the format is set.
 Close the previous window.

 Go to the design tab and change the report view to print preview, the final layout should be like this

-This is a simple report tutorial, Microsoft Access is able to produce highly complex reports, mixing data from several data sources, receiving parameters from forms or using complex control formulas.
+Believe it or not, our how to create a report in access using SQL tutorial just scratches the surface.
+You can use access to produce even more highly complex reports, mixing data from several data sources, receiving parameters from forms or using complex control formulas.